Table of Contents

 Next, understand the primary focus for the coming year(s) through stated strategic objectives, including market expansion, cost reductions, new product line introductions, or service enhancements and additions.
 Request revenue and profitability, cost profile, and related business or financial goals to support which HR goals can be developed.

 HR teams or members who support individual business units or functions should meet with those leaders and have them share their primary objectives and plans for the coming year or performance period (e.g., fiscal quarter).
-They should plan on asking detailed questions about how the unit plans to achieve those goals, what resources they will prioritize and focus on to enable such achievement and the known or anticipated barriers that will need to be overcome in service of those goals.
+They should plan to ask detailed questions about how the unit plans to achieve those goals, which resources they will prioritize and focus on to enable that achievement, and the known or anticipated barriers that will need to be overcome in service of those goals.

 These become the foundation for HR goals, the standards against which HR impact plans and priorities will be identified, designed, and developed.